Formal-Systems-Laboratory/fsl.cs.illinois.edu/people/lucas-pena/index.md

 - Foundations for Natural Proofs and Quantifier Instantiation (POPL'18)
 - Program Verification by Coinduction (ESOP/ETAPS'18)
-- Towards a Verified Model of the Algorand ConsensusProtocol in Coq (FMBC'19) p- Verifying Finality for Blockchain Systems (CoqPL'19)
+- Towards a Verified Model of the Algorand ConsensusProtocol in Coq (FMBC'19)
+- Verifying Finality for Blockchain Systems (CoqPL'19)